 Check Upcoming Persian Language Courses

-Armenian School of Languages and Cultures - ASPIRANTUM is organizing the second 16 weeks Persian language semester in Yerevan, Armenia.
-The second 16 weeks semester program of Persian language will start on January 16, 2022, and will last till May 7, 2022 (111 days, 320 hours of Persian language instruction).Learn More
+Armenian School of Languages and Cultures - ASPIRANTUM is organizing the seventh 16-week Persian language semester program in Yerevan, Armenia.
+The seventh 16-week semester program of Persian language will start on August 18, 2024, and will last till December 6, 2024 (111 days, 300 hours of Persian language instruction).Learn More